 - Items of a personal nature, e.g. souvenirs, laundry, extra snacks and drinks.

-- Entrance or workshop fees for optional Friday, March 13 activities.
+- Entrance or workshop fees for optional Friday, April 1

 - Travel medical insurance.

 Travel Documents: A current U.S. passport is required.
-No visa is required for Guatemala visits of less than 90 days.
+No visa is required for Guatemala visits of fewer than 90 days.

-Climate: March weather in the Guatemalan Highlands is sunny, rain is unusual, daytime temperatures in 70s F, nights in the 50s.
+Climate: March/April weather in the Guatemalan Highlands is sunny, rain is unusual, daytime temperatures in 70s F, nights in the 50s.

-Sunday, March 8: Experience Guatemalan Lenten procession, typical lunch/cooking & weaving demo/product display at local family home in San Antonio Aguas Calientes.
+Sunday, March 27: Experience Guatemalan Lenten procession, typical lunch/cooking and weaving demo/product display at local family home in San Antonio Aguas Calientes.
 Over dinner, discuss ALDEA’s history and current program with former ALDEA board president.

-Monday, March 9: ALDEA update in Chimaltenango by onsite Executive Director, travel to two rural Mayan villages – one village with ALDEA-sponsored environmental and empowerment projects completed and one without projects.
-Overnight stay at San Ricardo Farm & Lodge in Tecpán – best available local accommodations.
+Monday, March 28: ALDEA update in Chimaltenango by onsite Executive Director, travel to two rural Mayan villages – one village with ALDEA-sponsored environmental and empowerment projects completed and one without projects.
+Overnight stay at rustic San Ricardo Farm & Lodge in Tecpán. – best local accommodations.

-Thursday, March 12: AM boat ride to Panajachel for brief visit.
-Refresh with smoothies, then travel by bus to visit another rural ALDEA village—participate with villagers in typical daily activities.
+Thursday, March 31: AM boat ride to Panajachel to meet our bus which will take us to visit another rural ALDEA village and participate with villagers in typical daily activities.
 Return to Antigua in time for dinner.

-Friday, March 13: AM to mid-afternoon time to relax, shop, stroll in fascinating, colonial Antigua.
+Friday, April 1: AM to mid-afternoon time to relax, shop, stroll in fascinating, colonial Antigua.
 Among many activity options: Visit a coffee plantation, jade factory, handicrafts market, museum, or spa; participate in chocolate truffles workshop or cooking class, climb Pacaya Volcano, or get a massage in your hotel room.
-Late afternoon guided tour of the historic Casa Santo Domingo monastery, followed by special dinner finale at the hotel’s exquisite restaurant.
+Late afternoon guided tour of the historic Casa Santo Domingo monastery followed by special dinner finale at the hotel’s exquisite restaurant.